David H. Rosen: Publications

 He is also the author of over a hundred Haiku including the books "Clouds and More Clouds," published by Lily Pool Press (2013), "Spelunking Through Life" (2016), "Living with Evergreens" (2017), and "White Rose, Red Rose" (2017) with Johnny Baranski.
 He also co-authored "Patient-Centered Medicine: A Human Experience" with Uyen Hoang, published by Oxford University Press (2017).
 See bibliography for complete list of publications.

 Artwork

-Rosen is a painter utilizing watercolor and acrylic.
+Rosen is a painter using watercolor and acrylic.
 Some of his paintings are for sale.